What Is Elder Law vs. Estate Planning?

 Finding an Elder Law Attorney

-Look for an elder law attorney in the Super Lawyers directory for legal help with issues related to end-of-life planning.
-Look for an estate planning lawyer to help with planning what happens to an estate after death.
+Look for an elder law attorney in the Super Lawyers directory for legal help with issues related to elder law planning.

 What do I do next?